 9. The ADEX DMP

 The ADEX is a great startup DMP that’s easy to use and offers a lot of customer support.
-Although it’s the first official German DMP, these guys work with lots of international clients across the globe and offer a long list of integrations with third party tools.
+Although it’s the first official German DMP, this organisation works with lots of international clients across the globe and offer a long list of integrations with third party tools.
 Keep in mind, however, that the ADEX software is not a full stack solution like many other DMPs out there.
 But don’t rule it out completely – this does have it’s benefits as it means you will have 100% control over how your data gets used.

-At this point, it is safe to say the online customer journey is becoming increasingly more personal.
-And as companies are starting to understand the “omnichannel imperative”, connecting every touchpoint throughout the journey becomes critical.
+It’s probably safe to say the online customer journey is becoming increasingly more personal.
+And as companies continue to better understand the omnichannel imperative, connecting every touchpoint throughout the journey becomes critical.

 When it comes to consolidating this data being collected from a multitude of touchpoints, Data Management Platforms (DMPs) are an ideal solution as they help to create a single customer view.
 These solutions enable you to really “cosy up to the customer” and provide more personalised services.
 But what if you could take it one step further and combine this customer data with online feedback?